These easy tangelo creamsicles are a sweet, tangy, fun twist on the classic orange creamsicle that will take you back to your childhood.

 Vanilla essence - you can use vanilla essence or extract for this recipe in the same amount.
-I don't recommend using vanilla bean for this recipe, its expensive and probably not worth the extra cost.
+I don't recommend using vanilla beans for this recipe, it's expensive and probably not worth the extra cost.

 Castor sugar - regular white sugar.
-You could also use raw sugar if its all you have, but I don't recommend using other sugars such as powders sugar or brown sugar.
+You could also use raw sugar if it's all you have, but I don't recommend using other sugars such as powdered sugar or brown sugar.

 🔪 Step by step instructions

 Cut the tangelos in half and squeeze out the juice.
-Its easiest to do this with a citris juicer.
-Strain the jug and add to a jug or deep sided bowl you can use an immersion blender in.
+It's easiest to do this with a citrus juicer.
+Strain the jug and add to a jug or deep-sided bowl you can use an immersion blender in.

 Add the greek yogurt and vanilla and blend well.
 Taste the mix.
-If its to sour add a little sugar.
-I added one table spoon (15gms) of sugar which was enough to take off the sour edge but still leave a wonderful tang.
-My youngest loved them, my eldest wanted it sweeter, so adjust as needed for your family.
+If it's too sour add a little sugar.
+I added one tablespoon (15 grams) of sugar which was enough to take off the sour edge but still leave a wonderful tang.
+My youngest loved them, but my eldest wanted it sweeter, so adjust as needed for your family.

 Hot tip: make sure there is room in your freezer for your popsicle moulds before filling them and transferring them to the freezer, or there will be tears!

 If you have any creamsicles that don't get gobbled up immediately you can store these in an airtight container lined with parchment paper in the freezer for up to a month.
 After this, the flavor may start to dull.